hmrc/individual-losses-api/resources/public/api/conf/1.0/docs/overview.md

 * show the detail of an existing loss claim
 * delete a previously entered loss claim
 * update a previously entered loss claim

+For information on how to connect to this API [see the Income Tax MTD end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/).